arthur-fyon/NmodController.jl/docs/src/initializing/current.md

-# Initializing a conductance based model
-## Initializing an ionic current
+# Initializing an ionic current

 In conductance based models, an ionic current $I_\mathrm{ion}$ is described by its voltage dependent conductance $g_\mathrm{ion}$ and Nernst reversal potential $E_\mathrm{ion}$